 Similar to the Mexican tamales, but in Cuba the meat is actually mixed with the dough and not used as a filling.

 Literally meaning “midnight”, it is a sandwich usually served in nightclubs in Havana.
-This Cuban food consists of sweet egg bread filled with ham, pork, cheese and pickles.
+This food in Cuba consists of sweet egg bread filled with ham, pork, cheese and pickles.

 Pernil Relleno de Moros y Cristianos